ARMmbed/mbed-os-tools/README.md

 ## Device unique identifier

 Each device must have a unique identifier.
-This identifier has two parts: a **platform id** and a **platform unique string**.
+This identifier has two parts: a **platform ID** and a **platform unique string**.

-The **platform id** contains four ASCII characters containing only hexadecimal values (A-F and 0-9).
-This platform id is the same for all platforms of the same type.
-For example, all `K64F` platforms have a platform id of `0240`. `mbedls` uses this to identify the platform.
+The **platform ID** contains four ASCII characters containing only hexadecimal values (A-F and 0-9).
+This platform ID is the same for all platforms of the same type.
+For example, all `K64F` platforms have a platform ID of `0240`. `mbedls` uses this to identify the platform.

 The **platform unique string** can be any length of characters (a-z, A-Z and 0-9) that you can use to uniquely identify platforms of the same type on the same machine.
 For example, two FRDM-K64F platforms attached to the same machine could have the following attributes: